apache/flink-web/flink-operations.md

 ## Update, Migrate, Suspend, and Resume Your Applications

 Streaming applications that power business-critical services need to be maintained.
 Bugs need to be fixed and improvements or new features need to be implemented.
 However, updating a stateful streaming application is not trivial.
-Often one cannot simply stop the applications and restart an fixed or improved version because one cannot afford to lose the state of the application.
+Often one cannot simply stop the applications and restart a fixed or improved version because one cannot afford to lose the state of the application.

 Flink's *Savepoints* are a unique and powerful feature that solves the issue of updating stateful applications and many other related challenges.
 A savepoint is a consistent snapshot of an application's state and therefore very similar to a checkpoint.
 However in contrast to checkpoints, savepoints need to be manually triggered and are not automatically removed when an application is stopped.
 A savepoint can be used to start a state-compatible application and initialize its state.
 Savepoints enable the following features: